kangakum36/FlowAI/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Finally, you have to install libomp for xgboost to work,
+Finally, you have to install libomp for xgboost to work, on Mac this is:
 ```
 brew install libomp
 ```